genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ### Serialising layout

-The JavaScript API can be used to manually save and load layout states.
+The JavaScript API can be used to save and load layout states manually.
 This only describes the state of the dynamic layout itself.
 It is the responsibility of each component within the layout to serialise its own state, if required.
-To enable autosaving the layout see [here](#autosaving-layout).
+To enable autosaving the layout, see [here](#autosaving-layout).

 #### [Get Layout](./docs/api/foundation-layout.foundationlayout.getlayout.md)